How did omicron mutate, and how could it evade antibodies? Fred Hutch scientist Trevor Bedford answers our questions

 What are some of the things you’re eager to learn about?

 This was entirely expected.
-The main thing that I’m waiting for and will determine a lot of how bad this will be is if we look at neutralization titers — how much do they drop in people who are doubly vaccinated with the mRNA vaccines, how much they drop in people who have three doses, and if it’s possible that three doses will provide some decent protection from especially severe outcomes.
+The main thing that I’m waiting for and will determine a lot of how bad this will be is if we look at neutralization titers (a measurement of immune response) — how much do they drop in people who are doubly vaccinated with the mRNA vaccines, how much they drop in people who have three doses, and if it’s possible that three doses will provide some decent protection from especially severe outcomes.

 We have a range of scenarios going from a large epidemic that’s quite severe if it’s escaped immunity a lot, to a large epidemic that’s not severe at all because existing immunity might not prevent infection but does prevent severe disease.
 And I think that’s probably the main range I’d be thinking about.